Fudan-iGEM/2024-wiki/src/attributions.md

 Conceptualization, Background Research, Writing, Visualization

 Specific Tasks:
-1) Conceptualization -Brainstormed and developed the project.
+1) Conceptualization - Brainstormed and developed the project.
-2) Background Research- Conducted scientific articles for background research.
+2) Background Research - Conducted scientific articles for background research.
-3) Writing -Authored experiments, hardware, and reviewed materials.
+3) Writing - Authored experiments, hardware, and reviewed materials.
-4) Visualization -Contributed to the beginning of the promotion video.
+4) Visualization - Contributed to the beginning of the promotion video.

 ----